rainbowdashlabs/sql-java/docs/02/operators.md

 #### EQUAL

-Different than in java we can check for equality with a simple `=`
+Different from java we can check for equality with a simple `=`

 ```sql
 SELECT 1 = 2;